 Pour the milk and cream into a mixing bowl and add the eggs, sugar, and vanilla extract.
 Whisk to combine and then strain the custard into the ovenproof dish.

-Remove the fruit compote from the fridge to bring it to room temperature.
+Remove the fruit compote from the fridge and allow it to come up to room temperature.

 Divide the custard between four dessert dishes and then spoon the compote around.
 Cream can also be poured over for a little bit of extra indulgence.